How to Collect and Leverage Zero-Party Data to Personalize Your Email Marketing

 Customer surveys are another way that organizations can gain insightful information that can be used to create more personalized email marketing campaigns.
 You can ask your customers and website visitors to fill out surveys at several different points during the customer journey so that you can paint a multifaceted picture of what they want from your brand.

 But the best time to ask your customers to fill out a survey is after they make a purchase.
 You can ask them questions about how they found your company, what they like and dislike about your product, and how they felt about the checkout experience.
-You can also take this opportunity to provide your customers with space to provide you with freeform feedback instead of a structured question/answer format.
+You can also take this opportunity to give your customers space to give you free-form feedback instead of a structured question/answer format.

 Chatbots and Customer Support

 Chatbots and other messaging channels are other perfect places to collect zero-party marketing data from your customers.
-You can ask for key qualifying information, learn more about the products that they are looking for, and whether or not they intend to make a purchase or to simply browse — which can help you hone in your email marketing strategies.
+You can ask for key qualifying information, learn more about the products that they are looking for, and whether or not they intend to make a purchase or to simply browse, which can help you hone in on your email marketing strategies.

 Similarly, your customer support teams and the tools they use can also help your organization collect zero-party data.
 Each time a contact has been made, detailed notes should be saved to a CRM tool so their email flows can be refined and your brand brings up the right marketing conversations in the future.